 Hybrid Course Redesign

-The Office of the Provost, Analytics and Technologies (AT) and the Center for the Enhancement of Learning and Teaching (CELT) invite faculty to apply for funding to support redesign of large-lecture courses.
+The Office of the Provost, Information Technology Services (ITS) and the Center for the Enhancement of Learning and Teaching (CELT) invite faculty to apply for funding to support redesign of large-lecture courses.
 Proposals focusing on development of innovative, technology-rich pedagogy and learning strategies to address needs in the constantly changing learning environment are welcomed.
 Delivery methods may include synchronous and asynchronous hybrid learning opportunities, ‘flipped’ class designs, and IT enabled personalized/adaptive learning.
 A key goal of the award program is to support faculty development of measurable and sustainable methods for improving instructional delivery and learning outcomes for UK courses in all content areas.

 Overall Hybrid Learning Course Redesign Objectives: